bkuhlmann/mac_os/README.md

 Each option is designed to be re-run if necessary.
 This can also be handy for performing upgrades, re-running a missing/failed install, etc.

-The option prompt can be skipped by passing the desired option directly to the run.sh script.
-For example, executing `./run.sh i` will execute the complete software install process.
+The option prompt can be skipped by passing the desired option directly to the `bin/run` script.
+For example, executing `bin/run i` will execute the complete software install process.

 The machine should be rebooted after all install tasks have completed to ensure all settings have been loaded.